sagemathinc/cowasm/packages/dash/README.md

 _**This is by far the most interesting and important task.
 Plan:**_

-- \(done\) very basic vforkexec in nodejs only, which is easier since no io capture; no webworker
+- \(done\) very basic vforkexec in nodejs only, which is easier since no io capture; no webworker.
+We did this already and it works very well, allowing just running any wasm binary from dash, so long as no pipes are involved.
 - vforkexec from a webworker, with stdio working properly
   - this is tricky because it needs to be proxied and just using child\_process doesn't work, since it's not directly using stdio.
 - vforkexec in browser with 1 or 2 trivial non\-wasm in js commands